biobricks/rpc-multistream/README.md

 };
 ```

+See examples/sync.js for a demo.

 The following wrappers exist:

 * rpc.syncStream: For functions returning a duplex stream
 * rpc.syncReadStream: For functions returning a readable stream
 * rpc.syncWriteStream: For functions returning a writable stream

 It is _not_ possible to define synchronous functions that return something other than a stream.
 Why not?
-Because the function call would block until the server responded.
+Because the function call would have to block until the server responded.
 For synchronous functions returning streams the streams are instantly created on the client and when the server creates the other endpoint of the stream at some later point in time the two streams are piped together.

 For synchronous functions remote errors are reported via the returned stream emitting an error.
 This is true even if an exception occurs before the remote stream has been created.
 Here's how it works: